 The American Recorder Society is a non-profit membership organization that promotes the pleasures of recorder playing.
-For almost 75 years, the ARS has provided a supportive community for all who value the recorder and its music.
+For 80 years, the ARS has provided a supportive community for all who value the recorder and its music.

 Its members are more than 2,000 chapters, consorts, individuals, and businesses, representing a community of players throughout the U.S., Canada, and 30 countries around the world.

 The recorder and its music has been an integral part of more than 600 years of the historical development of music as we currently practice it.
 The ARS carries on this legacy by promoting it to amateurs, professionals, and youth.
 Not only is the recorder a serious instrument in its own right (embracing skill levels from beginner to virtuoso), but it is a gateway to all forms of early music and to the delights of playing in social groups.

 Recorders come in many sizes, from miniature to 8-foot giants.

 The main constituents of the ARS are:

 - professionals and teachers who perform for their audiences and mentor their students

 - builders, composers, arrangers, and publishers who produce recorders and its repertoire

 - amateurs who play for the sheer joy of it with their Chapters, Consorts, and Recorder Orchestras